WangJ509/line-bot-mrt/README.md

 # Line Bot MRT

 This project is a line bot that helps you to retrive the information from [MOTC Transport API](https://ptx.transportdata.tw/MOTC/?urls.primaryName=%E8%BB%8C%E9%81%93V2#/Metro/MetroApi_Frequency_2100).
-As it is in the early stage of develepment, this project only support the time table function.
+As it is in the early stage of develepment, this project only support the timetable function.

 I have deployed this project on Heroku, if you want to have a look, you can join this official account via the following link.